-You see, Lonnie, I don't think that your place in history can be erased entirely.
+You see, Lonnie, I don't think that your place in history can be erased, at least not entirely.
 However, people can engage in various degrees of historical revisionism in an effort to spin things in certain directions.
-Now that I have read Greg Laurie's Jesus Revolution, it was very disappointing for me to discover that his book is yet another example of this being done.
+Now that I have read Greg Laurie's Jesus Revolution, I was disappointed to discover that his book is yet another example of this being done.
 I don't have any Seraphic parcel postage stamps; for if I had, I would just mail you a copy of Greg's book so you could read it for yourself and see what I mean.
 But you are entirely correct.
 What I shall give you here, in this and future letters, is derived from my notes, where I wrote down my observations and criticisms as I was reading Greg's book.
 Some relevant quotations from his book will be included along with my comments.

 Before I begin, however, let me first state that overall Greg's book is an interesting and curious hodgepodge.
 I would not be surprised if someone tries to turn it into a movie.
-Yes, the book does contains a thumbnail history of the 1960s and 1970s, and hippies and Calvary Chapel and Chuck Smith — mainly for the benefit of the Millennials, who were born too late to know about this stuff — yet it was obviously not intended to be a complete, detailed, chronological history of the Jesus People Movement in Riverside and Orange counties.
-If people were expecting that, they would be very disappointed.
+True, the book does contain a thumbnail history of the 1960s and 1970s, and hippies and Calvary Chapel and Chuck Smith — mainly for the benefit of the Millennials, who were born too late to know about this stuff — but it was obviously not intended to be a detailed, chronological history of the Jesus People Movement in Riverside and Orange counties, down in SoCal.
+If people were expecting that, they would be disappointed.
 The lives of Greg Laurie and his wife Cathe, told in the third person, are the book's primary focus, though not much more is revealed about them than what has already been made known publicly.
-The book finishes with the funeral of pastor Chuck Smith, followed by three additional chapters of general sermonizing about America and revivals, which repeats much of the conventional, evangelical wisdom on the subject.
-Therefore, I think a better and more descriptive subtitle for the book could have been The Adventures of Greg and Cathe During The Jesus Movement And Beyond, and How You Too Can Have Explosive Success in Your Church Just Like Pastor Chuck Smith.
+Greg is really a very private person, and he doesn't disclose personal details other than what fits into some evangelical objective of his.
+A better subtitle for the book could have been The Adventures of Greg and Cathe During The Jesus Movement and Beyond, or How You Too Can Have Explosive Success in Your Church Just Like Pastor Chuck Smith Did.
+The book finishes with the funeral of Chuck Smith, followed by three more chapters of sermonizing about America and revivals, which mostly repeats the conventional, evangelical wisdom on the subject.
 And I must say that it was a strange feeling for me to read about people and events which in some cases I have witnessed for myself, if only as a bystander in the crowd.
-As books go, it's not an "earth-shattering literary work of stunning, heartbreaking genius," nor was it horrible, awful dreck.
-It was a passable book, notwithstanding that Greg depreciates the charismatic aspect of Calvary Chapel and mangles the narrative when it comes to your own involvement.
+As books go, it was passable, notwithstanding that Greg pretty much depreciates the charismatic aspect of Calvary Chapel and spins the narrative when it comes to your own involvement.

 There is a long-haired teenage boy.
 He looks like he's about seventeen.
 He's more quiet and reserved than the girls, as if he still carries the burdens of the past dead ends of drinking, drug use, and skeptical despair.
 A bearded pastor in a flowing tunic, sopping wet, dunks the young man down in the cold water for a long moment.
 It's as if he's been buried.Lonnie, here on page 12 in the prologue is probably where you are first mentioned in Greg's book.
 However, you have been shifted into being a nameless "hippie pastor" that baptizes Greg, who is likely the "kid" being mentioned here.
 There were not many "hippie pastors" at Calvary Chapel who had a beard and a trademark "flowing tunic."
 It was obviously you.
 Of course, it really doesn't matter who baptized Greg.
 But did Greg intentionally leave your name out, being careful from the very start to maintain a certain amount of distance between himself and you?
 I suspect this might be the case, especially when I consider the overall effect of what gets written about you further along in Greg's book.
 As I share more and more of my notes, you will see what I mean when I say that there is a pattern that develops — the cuts get a little deeper as the pages turn.